 You could be:

-discussing the tenders with other members of the team
+discussing contract tenders with other members of the team

 preparing the site, installing temporary offices and ordering materials